phpbb/documentation/development/extensions/skeleton_extension.rst

 ------------------

 Migration files are used to make database changes.
-This includes adding data to tables and schema changes which are changes to the database's tables and fields.
+This includes adding data to tables and schema changes (which are changes to the database's tables and columns).

 The Skeleton Extension will generate all of its sample migration files: